Congress Watch Advocacy Internship

 Public Citizen hires interns for the fall, spring, and summer semesters with flexibility regarding start and end dates.
 Please note that course credit can be arranged, but all internships are otherwise unpaid.

-Submit cover letter, resume, and writing sample as attachments to Susan Harley, Deputy Director- Congress Watch (firstname.lastname@example.org) with the subject line “CW-Advocacy Spring 2018 (or Summer 2018) Internship.”
+Submit cover letter, resume, and writing sample as attachments to Susan Harley, Deputy Director- Congress Watch (firstname.lastname@example.org) with the subject line “CW-Advocacy Fall 2018 (or Spring/Wintrer 2019) Internship.”
 Please specify issue area of most interest to you, if applicable.
 No phone calls please.
 Please note: due to the very high volume of applications we receive, we are only able to contact those students who will be moving forward in the application process.